cabol/shards/README.md

 If any microsecond matters to you, you can skip the call to the control ETS table by calling `shards_local` directly.
 Now the question is: how to get the **State**?
-Well, it's extremely easy, you can get the `state` when you call `shards:new/2` by first time, or you can call `shards:state/1`/`shards_state:get/1` at any time you want, and then it might be store it within the calling process, or wherever you want.
+Well, it's extremely easy, you can get the `state` when you call `shards:new/2` by first time, or you can call `shards:state/1` or `shards_state:get/1` at any time you want, and then it might be stored within the calling process, or wherever you want.
 E.g.:

 ```erlang